storj-archived/autobin/README.md

 Build binaries for another repository
 --------------------

-Change the github api url [like this](https://api.github.com/repos/Storj/farmer-gui), modify the build steps and file extensions.
+Change the github api url [like this](https://api.github.com/repos/Storj/storjshare-gui), modify the build steps and file extensions.
 Everything else should be fine.

 Dependencies
 ------------

-In order to run autobin you have to install git, curl, jq and the dependencies for the build steps.
-Driveshare-gui needs nodejs and NSIS (windows only).
-Dataserv-client and Storjnode needs python2, psutil, py2exe / py2app, virtualenv, 7zip, Microsoft VisualC++ Compiler Package for Python 2.7
+In order to run autobin you have to install git, curl, jq and the dependencies for the build steps. storjshare-gui needs nodejs and NSIS (windows only).

 ```
 apt-get install git curl jq wget nodejs fakeroot